- 1. The Questionnaire

 - 5. The PHF Field Phase

 During the PHF's first wave in 2010 and 2011 a net sample of 3,565 randomly selected households was collected.
 Wealthy households are oversampled on the basis of micro-geographical information.
-The second survey took place in 2014 and the third survey is currently ongoing.
+The second survey took place in 2014 and the third survey was conducted in 2017.
 The intended survey frequency for future waves is three years.
 The panel structure mimics that of PSID.
 All households are re-contacted, and all individuals are tracked.
 If households break up or isolated individuals break off, new households are added to the panel.
 In order to address panel mortality and to include new important subgroups, such as migrants, there will be refreshment samples at regular or irregular intervals.
 The first refreshment sample was added in 2014.

 The PHF questionnaire consists of nine modules.
 All data are collected by face-to-face, computer-assisted personal interviews (CAPI).
 A "financially knowledgeable person" answers questions on household composition and wealth ("household interview").
 In addition, each household member aged 16 and above is asked to respond to shorter modules referring to the financial situation of individuals.
 In wave one there were paper versions and an online interface for the modules addressed to individual household members in order to capture situations where individuals cannot be interviewed personally.
 In the second and third wave, these modes of data collection were substituted with CATI (Computer-assisted telephone interviews).
 Clear preference is however given to personal interviews with all household members.
 CAPI is also the only mode foreseen for the household interview.